 Only two of the bottom row of roundels are occupied.
 These name Richard Neville, the fifth earl of Salisbury, and his brother Robert, bishop of Salisbury.
 The five empty roundels on the same row might have originally been intended for the names of the other surviving Neville siblings.
-The placement of the entire generation of the Nevilles beside the original central axis is suspiciously close to the empty space - a space that is reserved for the next king of England.
+The placement of an entire generation of the Nevilles beside the original central axis is suspiciously close to the empty space – a space that is reserved for the next king of England.

 Lancaster – Beaufort – Neville

 This unusual focus on the extended non-royal families of Neville and Beaufort suggests that the Canterbury Roll may have been commissioned by a pro-Lancastrian party associated with either of these two noble houses.